Social Work

 - The courses have a very close thematic relation to the Research Group Empirical Social Sciences at the FHV.

-Admission and application
+Access and application

-- equivalent university entrance qualification certificate or
+General university entrance qualification (A-levels), or

-Application Period I: 15 November – 1 March
+Application Period I - 15 November – 1 March

 Apply by 1 March to benefit from an early admission decision.

-Application Period II: until 31 May
+Application Period II - until 31 May

 You can apply for all study programmes regularly until 31 May.

-Application Period III: until 31 August
+Application Period III - until 31 August

 Some programmes may still offer individual places until 31 August.

-The application deadline for applicants from third countries (non-EU/non-EEA, except Switzerland) is 1 March.
+Note: The application deadline for applicants from third countries (non-EU/non-EEA, except Switzerland) is 1 March.

 Do you still have questions about the study programme?